 LONG TERM STUDIES

-A series of video interviews shares stories by people impacted by long-term sentencing.
+A series of video interviews collects stories by people impacted by long-term sentencing.
 Orlando Mayorga spent 20 years in prison and tells the story of bonds and family built in prison after years and years of being locked up together.
-Marshan Allen recounts his long struggle of legal appeals and changing laws that eventually freed him from a life sentence.
+Marshan Allen recounts his long struggle amidst legal appeals and changing laws that eventually freed him from a life sentence.
 Julie Anderson, mother to a son who was sentenced to life, shares her experience of parenting a child in prison and maintaining intimate family bonds over two decades of her son’s incarceration.
 Julian Thompson describes some of the political stagnation to change long-term sentencing policy, and the structural inequities people face after prison.

-PNAP also produced a free, downloadable guide on long term sentencing policy edited by former PNAP student and current paralegal Eric Blackmon and PNAP Co-Director of Arts and Exhibitions Sarah Ross.
+PNAP also produced a free, downloadable guide on long-term sentencing policy edited by former PNAP student and current paralegal, Eric Blackmon, and PNAP Co-Director of Arts and Exhibitions, Sarah Ross.
 View and download the guide here.